TeamTorus/full-runner/README.md

 manually add in ./structure/airfoilOptTest1Clean/constant/polyMesh/faces

-manually add in .env file
+manually add in .env file & route to source salome if applicable

 if error, try clearing the `runtime/` folder for all files but `base`